Bonin Islands: Air transport

 The Bonins have no airport.
 During severe accidents, illnesses, and other emergencies, a helicopter is dispatched from the Self-Defense Force post on Iwo Jima.
 The ShinMaywa US-1 seaplane from the SDF post at Iwakuni is used during visits by the Tokyo governor and other dignitaries and for any emergency requiring rapid transport back to Honshu.

 For several decades, there has been talk of building a full airport.
-Sites on Chichijima and Anijima have both been mooted.
-Travel time to the mainland would be cut to around 2 hours, improving tourism and the provision of emergency services, and the national, regional, and local government have all supported the idea in theory.
-Projects have lagged, however, due to concerns about its economic feasibility and concerns that the proposed sites are homes to numerous valuable, rare, or endangered plant species.
-Some locals have greatly desired an airport, while a desire to keep the natural beauty of the islands untouched has prompted othes to work to block one.
+Sites on Chichijima and Anijima have both been rejected.
+Travel time to the mainland would be cut to around two hours, improving tourism and providing emergency services, and the national, regional, and local governments have all supported the idea in theory.
+Projects have lagged, however, due to concerns about their economic feasibility and concerns that the proposed sites are homes to numerous valuable, rare, or endangered plant species.
+Some locals have greatly desired an airport, while a desire to keep the islands' natural beauty untouched has prompted others to work to block one.
 The issue is quite controversial on the islands.

-On 26 June 2016, the Japanese minister of environment Tamayo Marukawa talked about airport construction on the Bonins after the meeting in Tokyo commemorating the 5th anniversary of their registration as World Natural Heritage.
+On 26 June 2016, the Japanese Minister of Environment Tamayo Marukawa talked about airport construction on the Bonins after the meeting in Tokyo commemorating the fifth anniversary of their registration as World Natural Heritage.
 At a 27 July 2017 meeting with Ogasawara Village, the Tokyo Metropolitan Government announced that it was considering opening a regular air route between Tokyo and the Bonins using a proposed 1200 m runway that would be built on Chichijima.
 This would allow it to land propeller aircraft with up to 50 passengers.
-The Tokyo government said that construction would depend on future assessment of the impact on the natural environment and economic feasibility.
+The Tokyo government said that construction would depend on future assessments of the impact on the natural environment and economic feasibility.
 Ogasawara Village supported the runway in preference to expanding either the current helicopter or seaplane access.
 In fiscal 2019, 490 million yen was included in the Japanese budget for a feasibility study and a survey on Chichijima to determine the best location to construct the runway.
-In August 2020, the Tokyo Metropolitan Government held a council during which it affirmed its desire to open an airport but claimed that it would not occur until 2030 at the earliest.
+In August 2020, the Tokyo Metropolitan Government held a council during which it affirmed its desire to open an airport.
+Still, it claimed it would not occur until 2030 at the earliest.
 To address environmental concerns, they further proposed shortening the runway to about 500 m and using tiltrotor aircraft to compensate.